cuiyongbo/hello-world/my_wiki/english_notes.rst

 manner in which he took his goal, firing a fierce rising drive into the root of the net, showed exactly how important he could become to the team.

+Germany and Spain played out an entertaining friendly draw in a meeting of the past two world champions.

+Spain, the 2010 World Cup winners, led within six minutes as Rodrigo smashed home from Andres Iniesta's pass.

+But reigning world champions Germany levelled from Thomas Muller's 25-yard curling effort in a lively first half.

+Elsewhere, France threw away a 2-0 lead to lose 3-2 to Colombia at the Stade de France. [法兰西大球场]

+Barcelona completed one of the greatest comebacks in football history as Paris Saint-Germain choked an incredible night at Camp Nou . [诺坎普]

 Rakitic was almost impeccable on Wednesday.
 He completed 74 passes, more than any other player, at a conversion rate of 94.6%, with his controlled and sensible passing keepping his team ticking over in the way Busquets has done for so many years.

-impeccable

-Definition: in accordance with the highest standards; faultless.

-Barcelona completed one of the greatest comebacks in football history as Paris Saint-Germain choked an incredible night at Camp Nou . [诺坎普]

 Luis Suarez's header set Barca on their way before Philippe Coutinho's sublime backheel doubled the lead.

 |
+| impeccable
+| Definition: in accordance with the highest standards; faultless.
 | sublime
 | Definition: of very great excellence or beauty,
 | Usage: Experiences that ranged from the sublime to the ridiculous.